sursatech/employee-info-app/README.md

 ---

-Built with React, TypeScript & Tailwind CSS • Powered by [Sursakit](https://sursakit.com) This is from Main >> this is changes from Demo
+Built with React, TypeScript & Tailwind CSS • Powered by [Sursakit](https://sursakit.com) This is Dev brannch chages.